Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Results and Discussion

 \subsection{Planetary atmospheric detection}

-Complete derivations of the properties of planetary atmospheres can be found in textbooks, but for the purposes of transmission spectroscopy, we are interested in the scale height $H$ of a planet's atmosphere, or how extended the atmosphere is, and what kinds of features it produces.
+For the purposes of transmission spectroscopy, we are interested in the scale height $H$ of a planet's atmosphere, or how extended the atmosphere is, and what kinds of features it produces.
 The scale height is calculated by

 where $k_B$ is the Boltzmann constant, $T$ is the planet's mean atmospheric temperature, $\mu$ is the mean molecular weight of the planet's atmosphere, and $g$ is the planet's surface gravity.
-We do not know the mean temperature of LHS 1140b's atmosphere, but we can estimate a temperature-pressure profile using its equilibrium temperature.
+We do not know the mean temperature of LHS 1140b's atmosphere, but because the transmission spectrum is an integration of light paths across multiple atmospheric layers, it is not sensitive to varying temperature gradients throughout the atmosphere \citep{Kempton2017}.
+We can therefore estimate a temperature--pressure profile for the transmission spectrum using the planet's equilibrium temperature.

 An estimate of the amplitude of features in the transmission spectrum of an atmosphere is given by